benjaminjamesau/nhklaw/content/english/blog/which-kind-of-lawyer-handles-eviction-in-new-york.md

 type: "post"
 ---

-# How Much Notice Does a Landlord Have to Give a Tenant to Move Out in New York?
-(2024 Complete Eviction Process Guide)

 New York's landlord-tenant laws are among the most complex in the nation, particularly regarding notice requirements for tenant move-outs.
 This comprehensive guide reflects the current state of the law as of 2024, including recent changes and municipality-specific requirements.